45 Free Online College Courses from the Best Colleges and Universities

 Intro to Computer Science from Harvard University, offered on edX

-Launching Perfect Technologies from Harvard University, offered on edX
+Introduction to Corporate Finance from Columbia University, offered on edX

 Computational Thinking for Problem Solving from University of Pennsylvania, offered on Coursera